opensearch-project/documentation-website/_search-plugins/search-pipelines/normalization-processor.md

 ![Normalization processor flow diagram]({{site.url}}{{site.baseurl}}/images/normalization-processor.png)

-When you send a search request to a node, this node becomes a _coordinating node_.
+When you send a search request to a node, the node becomes a _coordinating node_.
 During the first phase of search, the _query phase_, the coordinating node routes the search request to all shards in the index, including primary and replica shards.
-Each shard then runs the search query locally and returns metadata about the matching documents, which includes their doc IDs and relevance scores.
+Each shard then runs the search query locally and returns metadata about the matching documents, which includes their document IDs and relevance scores.
 The `normalization_processor` then normalizes and combines scores from different query clauses.
-The coordinating node merges and sorts the local result lists, compiling a global list of top documents that match the query.
-After that, search enters a _fetch phase_, in which the coordinating node requests the documents in the global list from the shards where they reside.
+The coordinating node merges and sorts the local lists of results, compiling a global list of top documents that match the query.
+After that, search execution enters a _fetch phase_, in which the coordinating node requests the documents in the global list from the shards where they reside.
 Each shard returns the documents' `_source` to the coordinating node.
 Finally, the coordinating node sends a search response containing the results back to you.

 ## Request fields